Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 High-Quality Aluminum Construction:

-The fact Maple Leaf Power Systems backs this mount with a 25-year warranty is further proof they built it to last.
+The fact that Maple Leaf Power Systems backs this mount with a 25-year warranty is further proof they built it to last.

 The Clean Aesthetic: